The long and (mostly) illustrious history of the ancient Greek city-state of Sparta defines the word “legendary.”

 Going beyond truth, it has merged with heroic tales which almost defy belief.
 The toughness of its warrior class, by any measure, was unmatched in history.

-But part of what made the ancient city-state so powerful and successful led to its demise and forms an illustrative example of what can happen when a ruling class is too harsh in the way it treats the weakest members of society and excludes them from it.
+But part of what made the ancient city-state so powerful and successful led to its demise, and illustrates what can happen when a ruling class is too harsh in the way it treats the weakest members of society and excludes them from it.

 A City-State Centered Around Total War

 Originally settled by Doric peoples from the southeastern part of the Peloponnesian Peninsula, at its peak, Sparta was a city that was geared toward total warfare like no other place on earth had ever been before or has ever been since.

 With a warrior class that lived for one purpose, namely to serve the state, and all other individuals subservient to it, Sparta succeeded in conquering lands and peoples and defending its borders, but at a terrible cost that eventually brought it to its knees.